The International Arbitration Review: Luxembourg

 In Luxembourg, there are different types of jurisdiction depending on the amount in dispute and the subject matter of the dispute.
 Basically, small disputes are handled by lower courts while most disputes are referred to the District Court.

 The Luxembourg courts are quite reluctant to intervene in issues of jurisdiction.
-If one of the parties to an arbitration agreement refers a dispute to a national court, that court will stay the proceedings and refer the parties to an arbitration tribunal.
+If one of the parties to an arbitration agreement refers a dispute to a national court, that court will stay the proceedings and refer the parties to an arbitral tribunal.

 The summary courts may, upon request of the parties, order provisional and conservatory measures.
 However, the parties can renounce this option of requesting interim measures as long as the renunciation is explicit.